 This generally leads to much bigger consequences, such as:

-• Account misuse: Handlers place trades beyond agreed risk
+- Account misuse: Handlers place trades beyond the agreed risk.

 If you fell into this trap, you’re not alone.
 Take action immediately:

-• If the handler is SEBI-registered, register with us and get assistance to lodge a complaint in SCORES.
+- If the handler is SEBI-registered, register with us and get assistance to file a SEBI SCORES complaint.

 Recently, we helped and represented one of the victims in arbitration and helped him in getting 100% profit sharing scam recovery.